 Funding for these scholarships comes from alumni and friends who have endowed scholarships in the name of outstanding fraternity men and citizens.
-It is their way of eternal dedication to the young undergraduates of our organization.
-It is hoped that some day you will endow a Scholarship of Merit or contribute to The TEP Foundation.
+It is their way of eternal dedication to our young undergraduates.
+It is hoped that someday you will endow a Scholarship or make a contribution.

-In the comparatively short time it has been in existence, The Foundation has within its means aided many needy students.
+Since its existence, the foundation has aided many deserving students.
 Undoubtedly, more awards will be made available in the future.

-The Foundation has also taken a new role in educational programming and support for the undergraduate chapters.
-Educational programming has included the sponsorship and programming of the TEP Regional Leadership Condaves, the Convention Educational Series, and the Foundation Educational Speakers Series.
+When possible, the Foundation has also taken a new role in educational programming and support for the undergraduate chapters.
+Educational programming has included support of our undergraduate leadership retreats and educational programing at Grand Chapter.

-The Portals and the Chapter Officers Manual are two of The Foundation's publications, which provide undergraduate chapters and members hands-on leadership resources.
 The History of Tau Epsilon Phi: Seventy-Five Years of Friendship and other Foundation publications, is the comprehensive history of Tau Epsilon Phi from its founding in 1910 to its 75th anniversary in 1985.
-This remarkable retrospective was written by Sidney S. Suntag, Executive Secretary Emeritus (Chapter Eternal 1911-1990).
+This remarkable retrospective was written by Sidney S. Suntag, Executive Secretary Emeritus (Chapter Eternal 1911-1990.)